DanielAlvarez2/mern-olea/README.md

 OPTIMIZATIONS
 *******************************************

-style figcaption description for jamon
+style figcaption description for jamon limit uploads to only 1 file
 useContext() for BASE_URL
 is image data being sent to server first/should be only url's
 confirm input fields with maxLength of 500 working